friedger/ampel/README.md

 We used the Arduino IDE to program the RFduino with a RGB/button shield.
 The state of the light is changed by pressing one or the other button.

-The app is based on the BluetoothLeGatt example that comes with Android Studio.
+The app is based on the BluetoothLeGatt example that comes with Android Studio and the [HTTYR Android control app](https://lejosnews.wordpress.com/2014/05/02/httyr-android-control-app/)

+Unfortunately, the mirror could not manage BLE and Wifi hotspot at the same time gracefully.

 Pre-requisites
 --------------